 A reproduction of the painting can also be found at the Royal Air Force Club in London.
 Recently a little plaque was added in the club to tell the story of the aircraft.

 April 25th 2019 was a major milestone for the Halifax BB378 project.
 Researcher Jan Christensen had recently tracked flight engineer Nicholas Andersons 3 children with help of Shropshire Family History Society in UK.
 Pauline and John are living in UK and Beverley is living in Canada.
 We all met in Denmark about one week after the contact was established!

-Nick Anderson was in a group of five crewmembers, who was caught by the germans a few days after the crash.
-He had to stay a prisoner of war camp until April 1945, where he managed to escape from the camp and join an american group of soldiers.
+Nick Anderson was in a group of five crew members which was caught by the Germans a few days atter the crash.
+He remained in a prisaner of war camp until April 1945 when he managed to escape and join an American group of soldiers.

-Karen Munk Nielsen and Gudrun Lund showed around at the museum in Holbæk and also showed the exhibition about Halifax BB378, the local resistance and WW2.
+Karen Munk Nielsen and Gudrun Lund showed everyone around the museum in Holbæk which included the exhibition about Halifax 88378, the local resistance and WW2.
 The Anderson family had brought many documents and photos with them, and a close contact to the museum and the research group has now been established.

-Pauline, Beverley and John also received a piece of their fathers aircrafts found during the metaldetection at the crash area in 2015.
+Pauline, Beverley and John also received a piece of their father’s aircraft found during metal detection at the crash area in 2015.

 Read more about the exhibition here.

 More news on the Halifax BB378 facebook page – click here